ericwittenstein/README-Generator/README.md

 ## Description

-This project uses Inquirer NPM and Node.js to run a JS script that gives the user a series of prompts about how they would like their README.md file to look and what to incldue.
-The script then generates a professional-quality README file from the responses.
+This project uses Inquirer NPM and Node.js to run a JS script that gives the user a series of prompts about how they would like their README file to look and what to include.
+The script then generates a professional-quality README.md file from the responses at the index level of the project directory.

 ## Table of Contents